julamifra/MY_CV-HTML_AND_CSS/README.md

 All these bugs have been detected and fixed after the HTML validator testing, as were undetectable while testing the user stories.

 - __CSS:__ No errors ocurred after auditing the style sheet with the CSS validator: [CSS Validator](https://www.cssportal.com/css-validator/).
+I used this validator due to this other CSS validator [jigsaw](https://jigsaw.w3.org/css-validator/) responded with "503 Service Unavailable" when trying to access.

 ### Lighthouse - Dev Tools